 Atovaquone/Proguanil 250mg/100mg tablets, also known as generic malarone are an unbranded alternative to the branded malaria tablet Malarone.
 Ideal for Adults and Children (weighing over 40kg) to prevent malaria when travelling to high risk countries.

 Atovaquone/Proguanil, more commonly known as generic Malarone is an anti-malaria drug that will help prevent malaria infection in patients who are travelling to areas of the world where malaria is a problem.

 Typically this includes South America, parts of Asia and sub-Saharan Africa.

 This medicine is one of the most effective antimalarials available, but no anti-malaria medicine is 100% effective, and so you should avoid insect bites by using an appropriate insect repellent.

 First of all check this product is suitable for where you are travelling.
 We recommend NHS FitForTravel.
 If it is suitable, then to help you work out how many you need we have created a simple malarone tablet calculator.
 Simply input the number of adults and children over 40kg, how many days you are in the malaria risk country and the number of spare tablets you have (if any) and click calculate.
 Then let Travelpharm easy generic Malarone tablet calculator do the rest.

-Once you know how many tablets you need, simply increase the quantity on the product page to the calculated amount and click the free online consultation button.
+Once you know how many tablets you need, simply increase the quantity on this product page to the calculated amount and click the free online consultation button.

 Dosage: Please note it is recommended that generic Malarone tablets are taken with or after food as follows:

 |How often should tablets be taken?||1 tablet daily when in the risk area.|